StreptanthusDimensions/Germination.Fitness/README.md

-### Repository for the paper "*Phenological acceleration is insufficient to buffer fitness impacts of delayed rainy season onset across a clade of wildflowers*"
+### Repository for the paper "*Accelerated phenology fails to buffer fitness loss from delayed rain onset in a clade of wildflowers*"

 ### The files